hagemt/libalexandria/README.md

 (As an example, the prefix laF is used to reference .F codes.)

+Hopefully, you will agree that there are at least two concerns represented here, and so this division makes logical sense to you.
+If not, please discuss alternatives via the project wiki.
 So, that is it.
 Find your niche and start your engines.

 Features